-In June 1974, Ted started working for Federated Co-op as an Accountant Trainee.
+In June 1974, Ted Rodych started working for Federated Co-op as an Accountant Trainee.
 From 1974 to 1986, he held numerous positions from Accountant, Office Manager, Retail Accounting Supervisor, Finance Supervisor, Finance Manager and Controller at 5 locations.
 In 1986, Ted transferred to Retail Operations as Retail Advisor at Federated Co-op in Calgary, Alberta.
 In 1989, he transferred to Outlook, Saskatchewan as General Manager.
-He was there for 4 years and then transferred to Drumheller for 2 years and then to Medicine Hat Co-op, Medicine Hat, Alberta in 1995 as the General Manager.
+He was there for 4 years and then transferred to Drumheller, Alberta for 2 years and then to Medicine Hat Co-op, Medicine Hat, Alberta in 1995 as the General Manager.
 He held that position until his retirement in 2014.
 In addition to that position he took on the General Manager role of South Country Co-op in 2011.

-Ted has been the General Manager of Medicine Hat Co-op for 19.5 years and South Country Co-op for 3 years.
+Ted Rodych has been the General Manager of Medicine Hat Co-op for 19.5 years and South Country Co-op for 3 years.
 He grew Medicine Hat Co-op from sales of $24 million to $250 million in that time and South Country Co-op grew from $80 million to $170 million in sales.
 Upon his retirement both retails had a very strong net profit and a very strong and healthy balance sheet.

 Both Co-ops are retail organizations that operate food, pharmacy, liquor, gas bars, bulk petroleum, cardlocks, agriculture, hardware, fertilizer and tenant departments in 15 communities across Southern Alberta.
 Total employees employed was over 500.